leftymitt/leftymitt.com/_posts/2015-08-31-randomness-and-modulo-division.md

 ![Plot 2]({{ site.images }}/rand_dist_2.svg )

 This result is decidedly non-random.
 The reason should be rather obvious at this point.
-Mapping a random uniform distribution to a smaller space using a modulus that is not a factor of the original space will cause some 'bins' to be more likely to get mapped than others.
-The result - a non-uniform random distribution.
+Mapping a random uniform distribution to a smaller space using a modulus that is not a factor of the original space will cause some 'bins' to be more likely to get valued mapped to them than others.
+The result: a non-uniform random distribution.

 This isn't a complicated issue to deal with.
 RNG libraries of any respectable programming account for this already.
 Just use library functions.

 In the event that such functions don't exist, always remember that quick, hacky solutions can produce unintended effects that break the functionality you were trying to achieve.

-In other words, two things: profile your bash scripts and modulo division isn't clever.
+In other words, two things: profile your scripts, and modulo division isn't clever.

 {% highlight julia %}